fullscreen-triangle/lavoisier/README.md

 - **Oscillatory Reality Dynamics**: Direct access to predetermined solution coordinates in the eternal manifold
 - **Consciousness-Enhanced Analytics**: Integration of human intuition with systematic analytical frameworks

-This represents the natural consequence of pursuing theoretical integration without institutional constraints - achieving what becomes inevitable when someone "goes all the way" with systematic scientific development.

 ## Revolutionary Capabilities